C-NASIR/AI-Companion/README.md

 8. **Retrieval is visible** – Kick off a run and watch for `retrieval.started` / `retrieval.completed` in the SSE stream.
 The frontend steps panel should mark “Retrieval started” and “Retrieval completed” in order, and `RunState.retrieved_chunks` (via `/runs/<id>/state`) should list the chunk metadata stored for the run.
 9. **Grounded answers** – When retrieval returns chunks, the streamed output must cite chunk ids like `[internal_docs.md::000]`.
 Delete citations or alter chunk ids and rerun to confirm verification fails with `missing_citations` or `invalid_citation` and the run ends in a failure outcome.
 When retrieval returns zero chunks, the model should say it lacks sufficient evidence.
 10. **UI sources panel** – After a successful run, the Response panel should show a Sources section listing each cited chunk with document title, chunk id, and expandable preview.
 When no evidence was available (e.g., retrieval returned zero chunks) the panel should display “No sources were used for this answer.”
+11. **MCP discovery** – Start a run and watch the SSE stream for `tool.discovered` events before planning makes a decision.
+The steps panel should mark “Tool discovered” as soon as at least one tool is available, and `/runs/<id>/state` should list the same descriptors (with `source`, `permission_scope`, and `server_id`).
+12. **Permission enforcement** – Leave `GITHUB_TOKEN` unset and ask for GitHub data (e.g., “list files in repo octocat/Hello-World”).
+Planning should still discover the GitHub tools but the executor must emit `tool.denied` with reason `scope_not_allowed_environment`, the UI must display “Tool github.list_files was not permitted in this context,” and the run should finalize with a failure outcome without contacting GitHub.
+13. **External execution** – Provide a valid `GITHUB_TOKEN`, rerun the same request, and confirm `tool.executed` completes successfully, `tool.server.error` never fires, and the tool panel shows `source=external` with scope `github.read`.
+Disable the GitHub server in `backend/app/main.py` (comment out `GitHubMCPServer`) and verify no intelligence changes are required—the planner simply lists fewer discovered tools.

 See `docs/session_3_plan.md` and `docs/session_4_plan.md` for the implementation details and follow-up notes.